-Chickling Vetch is know by other common names including; grass pea, blue sweet pea, Indian pea, Indian vetch, white vetch.
+Chickling Vetch is known by other common names including; grass pea, blue sweet pea, Indian pea, Indian vetch, white vetch.

-General rule for Estimating Nitrogen Production: For every 1000 pounds of AC Greenfix top growth, about 40 pounds of nitrogen are gained by the soil when it is disced in or desiccated.
-(8-12 inches of top growth usually equals 1000 lbs.)
+General rule for estimating nitrogen production: For every 1000 pounds of AC Greenfix top growth, about 40 pounds of nitrogen are gained by the soil when it is disced in or desiccated.
+(8-12 inches of top growth /acre usually equals 1000 lbs.)

 How to Check for Nitrogen Fixation: Dig (don’t pull) the roots of several plants at different spots in the field and examine for clusters of nodules.
 Slice open several nodules.
 If they are pink or red inside, they are effective N2 fixing nodules.
 Small white nodules and those that are gray or green inside are ineffective.